vidhatrihr/household-services/docs/notes/features.md

   - ✅ how many requested?
 150, accepted?
 100, done?
 300
   - ✅ bar chart

-- other statistics

-  - ⌛ total customers/professionals on platform
-  - ⌛ total professionals per category
-  - ⌛ total requests per services
-  - ⌛ etc.

 ### details pages

 - `/admin/service-details/#`

   - ✅ info about the service
   - ✅ all requests of that service
-  - ⌛ show 3 tables for all requests (requested, accepted, done)
-  - ⌛ links to edit/delete that service

 - `/admin/professional-details/#`

   - ✅ info about the professional
   - ✅ all requests of that professional
-  - ⌛ maybe show 3 tables for all requests (requested, accepted, done)

 - `/admin/customer-details/#`

   - ✅ info about the customer
   - ✅ all requests of that customer
-  - ⌛ maybe show 3 tables for all requests (requested, accepted, done)

 ### add/edit/delete a service